solrak29/ecba/facebook/Readme.md

     will be assigned a PSID number.
 This PSID is stored in the sender_id of the message object.
     We store this in FacebookMsg class as userid.

+ACK Messages.
+    Each message that is confirmed delivery will be stored internally in the main facebookiface for logging, as well as returned to the cliient with the delivery objects mids (message id? need to get what this is).

 ```